Selling a property can be a stressful event at any time. When the property is rented, everyone should understand their rights and responsibilities.

 Once a new owner takes possession of the property, they must tell the tenant:

-- their contact details and an address for service
+• their contact details and a physical address for service

-- how to pay the rent (for example, the new bank account number).
+• how to pay the rent (for example, online bank transfer).

 The old landlord’s interest in the bond will pass to the new landlord.
 This means that the old landlord can no longer claim any bond, unless they do so before the date of settlement (or date of possession, if this is earlier).
 Landlords should seek independent advice to make sure any claim to the bond will not affect the sale agreement.